ElixirProtocol/vertex-contracts/docs/docs.md

    - Transfer the fee amount to the owner (Elixir).
 7. Emit the `Claim` event.

-> Note: As pending balances are not stored sequentially, users are able to claim funds in any order as they arrive to the Elixir smart contract.
-This is expected behaviour and does not affect the user's funds as the Vertex sequencer will continue to fulfill withdraw requests, which can also be manually processed after days of inactivity by the Vertex sequencer.
+> Note: As pending balances are not stored sequentially, users are able to claim funds in any order as they arrive at the VertexRouter smart contract.
+This is expected behavior and does not affect the user's funds as the Vertex sequencer will continue to fulfill withdrawal requests, which can also be manually processed after days of inactivity by the Vertex sequencer.

 ### Reward Distribution (Pending)
 By market-making (creating and filling orders on the Vertex order book), the Elixir validator network earns VRTX rewards.
 These rewards would be distributed to the users who deposited liquidity on the VertexManager smart contract, depending on the amount and time of their liquidity.
 Vertex hasn't implemented the functionality to claim rewards yet, but the Elixir smart contract is ready to support it thanks to its upgradeability.
 Until then, reward balances are stored off-chain and will be synchronized and distributed to users when the Vertex functionality to claim is available.